 - Submit your application early (March 1st.)
 The acquisition of student visas can be time-consuming.

 - International applicants must obtain a student visa prior to enrollment.
-The International Student Coordinator completes requests for student visas (I-20 documentation) after an accepted candidate has paid the advanced housing and tuition payment.
+The DSO completes requests for student visas (I-20 documentation) after an accepted candidate has paid the advanced housing and tuition payment.
 Students visas are granted for the anticipated length of the applicant’s chosen program of study.
 Any requests for financial assistance should be made directly to the department of the arts in which the student is interested.